Cicinho (footballer, born 1988): Santos

 On 26 June 2013, Cicinho signed with Santos in a five-year deal for a fee of €1.5 million.
 He made his debut for the club on 21 July, coming on as a second half substitute for Leandrinho in a 2–2 home draw against Coritiba.

 Ludogorets Razgrad

 On 30 June 2015, Cicinho signed with Bulgarian side Ludogorets Razgrad, for a reported fee of €750,000.
+He became a mainstay in the Ludogorets first-team, winning the Bulgarian First League title seven times, five of them with fellow Brazilian-born Bulgarians Marcelinho and Wanderson.

 Bahia

 On 13 January 2023, Cicinho joined Brasileiro Série A club Bahia on a permanent deal, signing a one-year contract with the club and returning to Brazil after almost eight years.

 International career

 In May 2018 Cicinho received Bulgarian citizenship, becoming eligible for both Brazil and Bulgaria.
 On 24 August 2020 he received his first call-up for Bulgaria for the Nations League matches against Republic of Ireland and Wales on 3 and 6 September, respectively, making his debut in the latter game.